Sewell Chan: Career

+Workplace misconduct allegations

 Chan became the executive editor of the Columbia Journalism Review in September 2024.
 In April 2025, Columbia University fired Chan from CJR, after a series of complaints about his leadership and treatment of staff from "roughly 10 people [that] aired concerns about Mr. Chan’s behavior, describing insults, threats to ruin their reputations, and an atmosphere of fear and hostility".
 Chan denied the allegations, while admitting to "pointed conversations" with staff.